-It cost approximately $12,000 to support the logistics required to conduct a Smoke Diver course.
-The $350 per in-state student is about $58 dollars a day for your lodging, about half your food and all the consumable materials needed to give you all the training you could possibly receive in a day.
+It costs approximately $12,000 to support the logistics required to conduct a Smoke Diver course.
+Your fee helps pay for lodging, food and all the consumable materials needed to give you all the training you could possibly receive in a day.

 Do I need to be able to swim in order to pass the Firefighter Drown Proofing Drills?

 In short, no. You will need to be able to float and the more comfortable you are in the water the easier it will be for you.
 We will assess your comfort level in the water prior to you entering the water with gear.
 Arm floaties are available for an additional charge at the gift shop!